jeksterslab/docker-manmcmedmiss/README.md

 ## Description

-Docker and Apptainer/Singularity containers for the `manMCMedMiss` project.
+Docker and Apptainer/Singularity containers for the `manMCMedMiss` project based on Archlinux.

 ## Build